-BUDDIES User Guide 19
+BUDDIES User Guide 18

-appropriated, or both.
-For funds that are both, the drop-down list will have two appropriation status has been pre-identified, but the status should be reviewed for accuracy.
+appropriation status has been pre-identified, but the status should be reviewed for accuracy.
 For the purposes of BUDDIES, appropriated funds are defined as funds entries - "A" (appropriated) and "N" (non-appropriated).
 Each fund's that have legislative appropriations.